The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: Introduction

 \section{Introduction}

-The theory of General Relativity (GR) predicts the existence of black-holes.
+The theory of General relativity (GR) predicts the existence of black-holes.
 The classical theory suggests that no object can escape from a black-hole once it crosses the event horizon.
-Then although the thermodynamics of black-holes was developed a long time ago, it was believed by then that these objects cannot emit radiation \cite{BH}.
-However, Hawking demonstrated in a seminal paper that quantum effects can make the black-holes to evaporate by emitting particles at a rate defined by the surface gravity \cite{Hawking}.
+In this way, although the thermodynamics of black-holes was developed a long time ago, it was believed by then that these objects cannot emit radiation \cite{a1,b1,b2,b3}.
+However, Hawking demonstrated in a seminal paper that quantum effects can make the black-holes to evaporate by emitting particles at a rate defined by the surface gravity \cite{a2,a3}.
 In its original derivation, Hawking used the method of Bogoliubov transformations in order to compare two different vacuums, one located at the future null infinity and the other one located at the past null infinity.
 The effect of particle creation then appeared as a consequence of the mix of positive and negative frequencies.
-The particle emission process was also proved by using the path-integral method where the periodicity of the poles of the propagators of a scalar field is equivalent to the effect of particle creation \cite{Path}.
-In this paper, we make the two derivations of the black-hole temperature as it is perceived by observers in massive gravity.
+The particle emission process was also proven by using the Path-Integral method where the periodicity of the poles of the propagators of a scalar field is equivalent to the effect of particle creation \cite{a4}.
+In this paper, we make the two derivations of the black-hole temperature as it is perceived by observers in Massive Gravity.
 In both methods, there appear modifications of the surface gravity due to the presence of the extra-degrees of freedom entering as a distortion of the notion of time in the theory.
-Note that the modifications appear as a consequence of the way how the observers define the notion of time with respect to the preferred time-direction defined by the St\"uckelberg function $T_0(r,t)$.
-This means that the fact that observers located at large scales in massive gravity define a different surface gravity with respect to observers in GR, does not mean that there is an extra-particle creation at the horizon level.
-In both theories, namely, GR and massive gravity, the amount of particles created at the horizon level is the same.
+Note that the modifications appear as a consequence of the way how the observers define the notion of time with respect to the preferred time-direction defined by the St\"uckelberg function $T_0(r, t)$, which contains the effect of the extra-degrees of freedom of the theory.
+This means that the fact that observers located at large scales in Massive Gravity define a different surface gravity with respect to observers in GR, does not mean that there is an extra-particle creation at the horizon level.
+Instead, what is happening in reality is that since the notion of particle depends on the way how we define the positive frequencies; and simultaneously, the definition of a positive frequency depends on the way how we define the time-coordinate, then the disagreement in the amount of particles between GR and Massive Gravity comes out from the fact that the extra-degrees of freedom affect and distort the time-coordinate in Massive Gravity.
+In other words, an observer in GR located at large scales from a black-hole will define the time in a different way in comparison with an observer located at the same scale but operating inside the theory of Massive Gravity.
+The definition of time naturally affects the definition of frequency.
+The paper is organized as follows: In Sec. (\ref{sec1}), we make a brief review about the most generic black-hole solution inside the scenario of Massive Gravity.
+In Sec. (\ref{Sec2}), we revise the Bogoliubov transformation method applied to Massive Gravity in order to calculate the amount of particles perceived by an observer located at a large distance with respect to the black-hole.
+In Sec. (\ref{Sec.4}), we develop the Path-Integral method for analyzing the same amount of particles perceived by an observer located at large scales with respect to the center of the black-hole.
+We then proceed to compare the results with those obtained via Bogoliubov transformations.
+Finally, in Sec. (\ref{Sec5C}), we conclude.